PF1MIL-Pikmoons icon

 ENEMY SKINS

-• Are technically in progress, and will likely be a separate mod in the (probably far-ish maybe idk) future.
+• Are technically (very slowly) in progress, and will likely be a separate mod in the (far) future.

 Configuration

-The config has two options: one that turns on and off Pikmin music/inside ambience, and one that controls the volume of Pikmin music.
+The config has two options: an option that turns on and off outdoor Pikmin music and inside ambience, and an option that controls the volume of outdoor Pikmin music.

 Installation